auraphp/Aura.Di/README.md

 );

 // the database service; note that we can use lazyNew() and the
-// forge will do all the setup for us
+// container will do all the setup for us
 $di->set('database', $di->lazyNew('Example\Package\Database'));

 // the model factory service